ryan-smith-1/Multi-Timeframe-AutoTrader/README.md

 Working Version: working-version.py is the most up to date version of the bot.
 Supertrend on 15 minutes timeframe, and supertrend calculation bugs fixed.

-Improvements to be made -
-Adding some sort of RSI index to the buy and sell conditions.

 Before Running/Installation -
 Set Coinbase REST API keys (The non pro/advanced one), in all three spots. pip install all required libraries.

+IMPROVEMENTS TO BE MADE -
+  1. Create a way to properly backtest the exact strategy being used.
+Need historical data by the hour for the DEMA, and need historical data by the minute for supertrend.
+Stoploss ordrs in backtesting?

+  3. Adding some sort of RSI index to the buy and sell conditions.